Teamwork Interview Questions

 As an employer, your team player interview questions should also take into consideration personal relationships – both positive and negative.

-Whether your candidate will be in a leadership role in their team or not, how they work with the rest of their team when there are personal disagreements is important.
+Whether your candidate will be in a leadership role within their team or not, how they work with the rest of their team when there are personal disagreements, is important.
 Can your candidate put their personal opinions of a teammate aside in order to fulfill the task at hand?
+This is particularly important when building a diverse team, as any personal grievances against team members, must not be allowed to affect how well the team performs.

 Source: Unsplash